List of One-Punch Man characters: Isamu

-Isamu (イサム), also known by his hero name, Child Emperor (童帝, Warabe Tei), rank 5, is a ten-year-old boy who wears a Japanese-style elementary school backpack.
+Isamu (イサム), also known by his hero name, Child Emperor (童帝, Dou Tei), rank 5, is a ten-year-old boy who wears a Japanese-style elementary school backpack.
 To his dismay however, he is one of the heroes other than Saitama to be given an embarrassing hero name by Hero Association..
 He is one of the group of genius child prodigy, and an inventor who uses robots to fight as well as using his backpack to sprout spider-like legs that enable him to ambulate.
 In the bonus chapter "Numbers", he devises a mask which functions as a scanner for the heroes and monsters' power levels.
 In Vol. 12, he fights a giant Medusa-like monster Ganriki with Underdog Man.
 Various other gadgets have been displayed, each with a unique function tailored to fighting certain enemies.
 Though he is the youngest of the S-Class heroes, he displays a level of maturity exceeding most of his peers'.
 He was formerly Dr. Bofoi's assistant.
 Following the Monster Association's downfall, as well as Garo's redemption, and Hero Association's current financial situation, Isamu initial defect alongside Darkshine and Metal Bat to Neo Heroes during its first rise, before finding out there is a conspiracy connection between it, Bofoi, and one of enhanced non-human creatures.

 Child Emperor is voiced by Minami Takayama in the original Japanese version and by Sara Cravens in the English dub.